-- Au Pair Agency Fees Required application or agency fees or deposits that are paid in connection with the actual placement of an au pair or other caregiver. - Expenses for a day care center, summer day camp or preschool.
-The facility must be licensed under state or local law if it cares for seven or more children. - Expenses for an unlicensed day care center that cares for six or fewer children. - Expenses at an adult day care facility (but not expenses for overnight, nursing home facilities). - The cost of day care and housekeeping services in your home for your child or other qualifying individual. - The cost of meals, lunches and snacks, supplied by a day care provider (not the cost of meals while on field trips and outings or those meals included as part of the cost of such trips).
+- Au Pair Agency Fees Required application or agency fees or deposits that are paid in connection with the actual placement of an au pair or other caregiver. - Expenses for a daycare center, summer day camp, or preschool.
+The facility must be licensed under state or local law if it cares for seven or more children.

+- Expenses for an unlicensed daycare center that cares for six or fewer children. - Expenses at an adult daycare facility (but not expenses for overnight, nursing home facilities). - The cost of daycare and housekeeping services in your home for your child or other qualifying individuals. - The cost of meals, lunches, and snacks supplied by a daycare provider (not the cost of meals while on field trips and outings or those meals included as part of the cost of such trips).